nussjustin/scache/README.md

     }

     // If there was no error the item was either loaded from the cache, in which case item.Hit is true, or newly loaded
     // in which case item.Hit is false.
-What case exactly does not matter here and we simply return the value as is. return item.Value, nil
+What case exactly does not matter here, and we simply return the value as is. return item.Value, nil
 }
 ```